Damika-Anupama/Social-Media-Application-Backend/README.md

   - etc
 - More Info page
   - to describe about our project, future goals, etc.
-- Donate to maintain this project
+- (removed this part) Donate to maintain this project
-  - why you should donate(because of heavy charges of servers)
-- Suggestions
-- Contact us
+- Both Suggestions and Contact us in one page
   - To send private messages to the community
 - Logout